Rose Park, South Australia: Heritage-listed buildings

 The Gartrell Memorial Church, located on Prescott Terrace between Alexandra and Grant Avenues, was designed in 1914 by architect Herbert Jory in the Gothic Revival style when he was in the architectural practice of Woods, Bagot & Jory, and built as a Methodist church in 1915.
 Jory also designed the Gartrell Memorial Schoolroom.
 The church and its hall were state heritage-listed in November 1989, with the hall estimated to be built at a later date, probably c.1925.

 The church was named after James Gartrell, who was a parishioner and benefactor.
-He paid for the pipe organ and contributed generously to its building.
+He contributed generously to its building and paid for the pipe organ.